Dublin's two new elementary schools carry $47.4 million price tag

 On Jan.
 14, school board members unanimously approved a resolution for a guaranteed maximum price for construction-management firm Corna Kokosing Construction Co., said district spokesman Doug Baker.

-A guaranteed maximum price, or GMP, is an agreement on a cost that can't be exceeded, based upon a project scope, Baker said.
+A guaranteed maximum price, or GMP, is an agreement on a cost that can't be exceeded, based upon a project scope, according to Jeff Stark, chief operating officer for the district.
 Unless there are changes in the project scope or unforeseen conditions, the construction company would pay anything over the agreed cost, he said.

 Corna Kokosing's GMP is $47,411,030, according to a school board memo associated with the resolution.